will23JD/First-Project/README.md

 ### Navigation

-For testing the navigation I made sure all the liks opened to the correct page from each different page with out error.
+* For testing the navigation I made sure all the links opened to the correct page from each different page with out error.
+* I tested that the page opens and works in browers: Chrome, FireFox, Safari and Bing.
+* I comfirmed that this project is responsive, keeps a consistent style, function as intended and looks good on all screen sizes using the devtools device toolbar and using the page on different devices.
+* I have tested that the form will only submit with all the fields filled in and the email must be in the correct format.

 ### Validator Testing